allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ### 3.3.
 Bank (Lender) <a name="bank"></a>

 Banking is an industry with high regulations.
 Typically commercial banks have long established guidance to assess loan risks.
-Therefore we wouldn't expect the commercial bank or which state the bank resides in has any impact on the loan default rates, unless the bank is not following the regulatory rules.
-Since there are many banking/credit union entities in the data set, most of issue less than 1000 loans.
-I choose to plot two histograms of all banks extending 1000+ or 3000+ loans, see below charts.
+Therefore we wouldn't expect the commercial bank or the specific state that the bank resides in has any impact on the loan default rates, unless the bank is not following the regulatory rules.
+Since there are many banking/credit union entities in the data set, most of which issue less than 1000 loans.
+I choose to plot two histograms of all banks extending 1000+ or 3000+ loans (see below charts).
 As expected, we can't make the association that banks with more loans issued have lower / higher default rates.

 ![](images/default_bank_3000.png)